Zopa is a peer-to-peer lender – which means it offers personal loans to consumers using money from investors.

 Official repayment terms are between 12 months and five years.
 However, Zopa loans are flexible so you can repay them ahead of time without being charged an early repayment fee.
 However, you will not receive a refund on the origination fee.

 There are a few advantages to applying for a loan with Zopa.

 MoneySuperMarket is the perfect place to start.
 As well as being able to check your credit score first with our Credit Monitor tool, you’ll be able to compare loans from our panel of leading providers before making your choice.

 During the online application process, we’ll need you to provide information such as:

 You’ll also need to tell us about your personal circumstances, including:

-Once you’ve entered these details, we’ll run a comparison from a whole raft of loan providers and return a list of deals that could be suitable for you.
-Have a browse, click on your choice, you’ll be taken through to the provider’s website to make your application.
+Once you’ve entered these details, we’ll run a comparison from our loan providers and return a list of deals that could be suitable for you.
+Have a browse, click on your choice and you’ll be taken through to the provider’s website to make your application.

 MoneySuperMarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.